U.S. Route 72: East Tennessee

 US 72 enters Tennessee for the second time just south of South Pittsburg.
 At South Pittsburg, Corridor V ends at an interchange with Interstate 24.
 US 64, concurrent with I-24 west of the exit, departs the expressway and forms an overlap with US 72 through Kimball to Jasper, where US 41 joins the concurrency.
 Just east of Jasper, the highways cross the Tennessee River on Nickajack Lake.
 The route then follows a cut in the Cumberland Plateau made by the Tennessee River to the western outskirts of Chattanooga, where it interchanges with I-24 once more.
 Just east of the interchange, US 11 joins the overlap.

 Together, US 11, US 41, US 64, and US 72 follow the bluffs on Lookout Mountain above the Tennessee River to Chattanooga, where the routes follow Broad Street north into downtown.
 At the corner of Main Street and Broad Street, US 72 comes to an end; US 76 begins at the intersection, making one highway in essence a continuation of the other.

 History

+Much of US 72 roughly follows the path of the Memphis and Charleston Railroad, constructed in the 1850s.
+The section of US 72 between Kimball and Chattanooga, concurrent with US 41 and US 64, was part of the historic Dixie Highway, an auto trail.
+Throughout the 20th century, US 72 was known as the "Bee-line to Memphis" along its eastern segments.